 - Undershirts must be plain white and may not be visible (may not extend past the bottom of the uniform shirt or uniform sleeves but may be seen at the neckline).

-- Students must wear either a basic polo shirt or turtleneck in white, royal, or navy blue.
+- Students must wear either a basic polo shirt or turtleneck in white, royal or navy blue, or a simple white button-up shirt.

 - Shirts may be short or long sleeved.